leandroprz/Dell-7567-Laptop-Hackintosh-OpenCore/TRIPLE-BOOT.md

 # Finishing touches

-We need to change our `config.plist` file to get a cleaner OpenCore boot picker.
+We need to change our OpenCore `config.plist` to get a cleaner boot picker.
+This isn't just a cosmetic thing, it's to make sure OpenCore always boots into our macOS installation from rEFInd.

-1. boot into macos and choose the startup disk in system config
+1. Boot into macOS.
+Go to `System Settings > General > Startup Disk` and select the drive where you installed macOS
-2. open MountEFI and mount your EFI system partition and open config.plist
+2. Mount the SSD's EFI partition using [MountEFI](https://github.com/corpnewt/MountEFI) and open the `config.plist` file using [ProperTree](https://github.com/corpnewt/ProperTree)
-3. change Security > ScanPolicy > 2687747 (number) to only keep macOS related disks in the OpenCore boot picker
+3. Change the following value: `Misc > Security > ScanPolicy: 2687747 (number)` to only keep macOS related disks in the OpenCore boot picker
-4. To hide the opencore boot picker set Misc > Boot > ShowPicker > False
+4. Change the following value: `Misc > Boot > ShowPicker: False`.
+This is to avoid showing the OpenCore boot picker.
+We don't need to see it since we are booting "directly" from rEFInd into macOS

 # References and credits